 Claar had been an officer with the Pullman Police Department for seven years.
 The job paid poorly and there was no police training, other than the occasional trip to the pistol range.
-Claar was woefully unprepared, both mentally and physically, for a conflict with someone like George McIntyre.
+Claar was woefully unprepared for a conflict with someone like George McIntyre.

 Responses and New Lives